 As shown below, the light switch is turned to the first position to turn on the parking lights powering terminal (58).

-As shown above, the GREY wire from ignition switch terminal (58) goes to the other 8 amp fuse, which I call Fuse #2.
+As shown above, the GREY wire from ignition switch terminal (58) goes to the other 8 amp fuse, which I call Fuse #58 since it’s received power from ignition switch terminal (58).
 This means all the components connected to the wire on the other side of the fuse are protected from short circuits and subsequent damage.
 It also means if this fuse is loose or has blown, NONE of the downstream components will work.
 So a good way to diagnose a blown lighting system fuse is none of the running lights (front parking light, instrument illumination, rear running light) work.

 Similar to the first fuse which had a GREEN wire coming in and GREEN-Black wires going out, the second fuse has a GREY wire coming in and GREY-Black wires going out.
 The black stripe indicates these wires are protected by a fuse.